banisterious/obsidian-charted-roots/docs/planning/visual-tree-pdf-enhancements.md

 ### Phase 1: Quick Quality Improvements

-1. Modify `renderVisualTree()` in `pdf-report-renderer.ts`:
+1. ✅ Modify `renderVisualTree()` in `pdf-report-renderer.ts`:
-   - Remove explicit `height` from image content
+   - ✅ Remove explicit `height` from image content (2025-12-24)
-   - Test output quality
+   - ✅ Also applied to `renderVisualTrees()` for multi-page exports
+   - ✅ Tested - insufficient on its own

-2. If insufficient, increase scale factor in `visual-tree-svg-renderer.ts`:
+2. ✅ Increase scale factor in `visual-tree-svg-renderer.ts`:
-   - Change scale from 2 to 3 or 4
+   - ✅ Changed scale from 2× to 4× (2025-12-24)
-   - Measure file size impact
+   - ✅ Tested - significant quality improvement, now comparable to jsPDF
+   - Note: File size increase is acceptable trade-off for quality

 ### Phase 2: Dynamic Page Sizing